What is the DOT?

 Adapting to Challenges: The DOT's Response to Unforeseen Circumstances

 Life on the road can throw a few curveballs, and in recent times, we've all faced our fair share of unexpected challenges.
-Visit & know about drug and alcohol testing.
+Visit & learn about drug and alcohol testing.
 Whether it's a global pandemic or sudden economic shifts, these unforeseen events impact the trucking world deeply.
 And guess who's right there, adapting and responding?
 Yep, the DOT.

 Pandemics and Trucking: Navigating Uncertainty